KennethEnevoldsen/snp-compression/references/data_description.md

 ```

 ## fam
-The file test.fam is simply the first six columns of test.ped
+The file test.fam contains the following columns:

+- Family ID ('FID')
+- Within-family ID ('IID'; cannot be '0')
+- Within-family ID of father ('0' if father isn't in dataset)
+- Within-family ID of mother ('0' if mother isn't in dataset)
+- Sex code ('1' = male, '2' = female, '0' = unknown)
+- Phenotype value ('1' = control, '2' = case, '-9'/'0'/non-numeric = missing data if case/control)

+And could e.g. look like:
 ```
      1 1 0 0 1 0
-     1 2 0 0 1 0z
+     1 2 0 0 1 0
      1 3 1 2 1 2
      2 1 0 0 1 0
      2 2 0 0 1 2
      2 3 1 2 1 2
 ```

+read more on the [.fam](https://www.cog-genomics.org/plink/1.9/formats#fam) format

 ## bed
-The file test.bedd is simply the first six columns of test.ped
+The file test.bed is simply the first six columns of test.ped
 ```
      1 1 0 0 1 0
-     1 2 0 0 1 0z
+     1 2 0 0 1 0
      1 3 1 2 1 2
      2 1 0 0 1 0
      2 2 0 0 1 2